Payne-in-Bahrain/u2_lessons_embedding_related_data/README.md

 ### Embedding Data is an Example of a Denormalized Data Structure

 In denormalized data structures, redundant data is intentionally introduced to improve read performance.
-While it can enhance query speed, it may complicate updates and introduce data redundancy.
+While it can enhance query speed, it may complicate updates due to said redundancy.
 Denormalization is a trade-off, suitable for scenarios where read efficiency is a top priority, and data updates are less frequent or critical.
-Analyze the trade-offs carefully based on your application's requirements.
+Situations that prioritize fast and efficient read operations, tolerate some level of redundancy, involve infrequent updates, and benefit from simplified queries are well-suited for denormalized data structures.

+Consider an analystics app.
+In the context of an analytics dashboard presenting real-time data and insights, where complex queries and aggregations on extensive datasets are essential for meaningful visualizations, prioritizing read efficiency becomes crucial.
+The application's emphasis is on retrieving and presenting insights from historically collected data, diminishing the necessity for frequent updates to documents.
+The primary focus lies in optimizing the speed and efficiency of data retrieval to deliver timely and valuable information to users.

 ### Normalized vs. Denormalized Data Structures